Medically reviewed by Drugs.com. Last updated on Aug 27, 2018.

 Lycopene is a common carotenoid compound found in fruits, vegetables, and green plants that is responsible for the red color of tomatoes.
 Other sources include apricot, cranberry, grapes, pink grapefruit, guava, papaya, peaches, and watermelon.

-What is Lycopene used for?
+What is it used for?

-What is the dosage of Lycopene?
+What is the recommended dosage?

-Avoid if hypersensitive to lycopene or to any of its food sources, especially tomatoes.
+Avoid if allergic to lycopene or to any of its food sources, especially tomatoes.
 Tomato-based products are acidic and may irritate stomach ulcers.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.
 The amount of lycopene in foods is assumed to be safe.
-Tomato consumption increases lycopene concentrations in the breast milk and plasma of breast-feeding women.
+Tomato consumption increases lycopene concentrations in the breast milk and blood of breast-feeding women.

 In general, tomato-based products and lycopene supplements are generally well tolerated.
-The scientific literature documents some GI complaints, such as diarrhea, dyspepsia, gas, nausea, and vomiting.
-One trial documented a cancer-related hemorrhage in a patient taking lycopene, although whether it was caused by lycopene was unclear.
+The scientific literature documents some GI complaints, such as diarrhea, stomach problems, gas, nausea, and vomiting.
+One trial reported a cancer-related hemorrhage in a patient taking lycopene, although whether it was caused by lycopene was unclear.